How much fiber are you getting in each day?

 5. Weight Control/Loss - Because fiber is filling and helps you feel full longer, is basically calorie free, helps regulate blood sugar levels, and helps keep you regular, getting enough fiber can play a big role in losing or maintaining weight.

 So how can you include more fiber in your diet?
 Many of the recipes found on our site are naturally high in fiber, like the chia seed pudding shown above, but here are some helpful hints too!

-- Read labels to make sure your eating only whole grain products that contains the natural fiber from the grains.
+- Read labels to make sure you're eating only whole grain products that contains the natural fiber from the grains.

 - Replace meat in some meals with Beans or Lentils, or toss them in soups and stews in addition to meat.